hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 transactions for updating the address book with a node's `tssEncryptionKey`.
 Until the next software upgrade, only the candidate roster will have the `tssEncryptionKey` possibly set in roster entries.

-While the candidate roster is not adopted until a software upgrade occurs.
 The following startup sequence change is included in this software release:

 1. The app reads the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
 2. The app hands the state and private keys to the platform.